Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Effective Gravity at Low Energy

 which has a correct order but several times larger than the observed value.
 The interpolating Lagrangian can be rewritten as a interpolating Lagrangian similar with a non-relativistic generalization of MOND \citep{Bekenstein:1984tv}

 where

-So at leading order, the theory recovers MOND and predicts a critical acceleration $a_{0}$ having a correct order $O(\sqrt{\Lambda})$.
+So at leading order, the theory predicts a critical acceleration $a_{0}$ having a correct order $O(\sqrt{\Lambda})$.
 The next leading order corrections to $a_{0}$ is considered in the baryonic Tully-Fisher relation in the next section.